 The motor (and the reed switch) leads of remotely controlled HF antennas operate above RF ground.
 Therefore, they must be choked!
 With two exceptions, the manufacturers' supplied motor lead chokes (usually in the form of bare ferrite beads) are wholly inadequate for the purpose.

-With one exception, remotely-controlled HF mobile antennas incorporate a 1/4x20 threaded rod which is turned by a reversible DC motor.
+With one known exception, remotely-controlled HF mobile antennas incorporate a 1/4x20 threaded rod which is turned by a reversible DC motor.
 This means the motor's output shaft must turn 20 times to move the coil assembly (or shorting bar) 1 inch.
 The motor's nominal RPM at its rated voltage (not necessarily 12 vdc), the applied voltage, the ratio of the reduction gearing, and the overall length of the coil assembly, all effect the length of time it takes the antenna's coil to transverse its travel length.
 Even with a good, stiff 14 vdc (engine running), tuning from 80 to 10 meters may take as long as 60 seconds or a bit more.
 Models with 160 meter coverage might take as long as 2 minutes.
 It should also be noted, that cold weather can stiffen up the works, which relates to longer tuning times.
 This raises the question; how long it too long?
 With some fear of being evasive, that depends.
 To answer the question, let's look at a few scenarios which can cause extended transverse times.

-Some amateurs feel that isolating the power to their transceiver and/or amplifier is a way to eliminate all matter of RFI, ground loops, common mode current, poor mounting techniques, and other mobile operating problems.
+Some amateurs feel that isolating the power to their transceiver and/or amplifier is a way to eliminate all matter of RFI, ground loops, common mode current, poor installation techniques, and other mobile operating problems.
 It isn't!
 One thing it does do, is reduce the voltage applied to the antenna's motor!
 Remember, the nominal resting voltage of an SLI battery is about 12.2, but may be slightly higher in some AGM battery types.
 If you place a 10 amp load on the battery (≈30 watt tuning carrier), the voltage might drop below 11.5 at the antenna (voltage drop in the wire, and current detecting resistance).
 This will cause most antennas to slow down at lot!
 As a result, the setup procedure, and tuning should always be done with the engine running.

 Too Many Ground Straps